The Paradox: More Evidence, Stronger Resistance

 You're not failing.
 You're experiencing the backfire effect.
 The clearer you make the argument, the stronger their defenses become.
 And at some point, you have to accept that argument won't work.

-Aaron believed his own choice for thirty years before grace broke through.
-The people who loved him most weren't the ones who tried to argue him out of it.
-They were the ones who loved him through it.
+Some people believe in their own choice for decades before grace breaks through.
+The people who love them most are not the ones who try to argue them out of it.
+They are the ones who love them through it.

 If you're struggling with whether to keep confronting or let go, there are resources on knowing when to speak and when to wait.